Skip to navigation Skip to content

 Six police officers and two sergeants on the department have been trained to use the new drone, Schroeder said.

 Forest Preserve Police Sgt.
-Krist Schroeder (left) tries out the department's new drone.
+Krist Schroeder (left) tests the department's new drone.

 The new drone cost $25,818, half of which was funded by donations to the Friends of the Forest Preserve District of DuPage County, which advances the vision of the Forest Preserve District through philanthropic endeavors.